-Locate the clock key.
-They are usually hung in the back of the clock, or on the inside of the case where the pendulum is located.
+They are usually hung in the back of the clock, or on the inside of the case where the pendulum is.
 Place the clock key into the left side winding hole.
 Turn the key clockwise until you meet resistance.
-You should be able to feel when the clock is wound completely.
+You should be able to feel when the clock winds up completely.
 Take care not to over-wind as this can damage the spring mechanisms.

 Swing the pendulum to start the clock.
-Listen for the correct sound.
 There should be no pauses between each "ticktock" second of the clock.
 If there is a pause between sounds, the case may be crooked.
 Adjust the placement of the clock on the wall if possible.
 If the clock sits on the floor, the floor itself may be crooked.
 Move the clock to a flat surface to adjust the ticking of the clock.